gph82/mdciao/README.rst

    mock-input or writing to tempdirs because writing figures or files could not be avoided.
  * Not moving to py39 until the he dependency `bezier <https://github.com/dhermes/bezier>`_ gets Python 3.9 wheels (`see this issue <https://github.com/dhermes/bezier/issues/243#issuecomment-707205685)>`_).
  * pinned mdtraj<=1.9.4 see https://github.com/mdtraj/mdtraj/issues/1613
+ * There's some inconsistencies in private vs public attributes of classes.
+An attribute might've "started" as private and is exceptionally used somewhere else until the number of exceptions is enough for it to make sense to be public, documented and well tested.
+I'm working on it.
+ * neighborlists could be computed much more efficiently
+ * There's many other TODOs spread throughout the code

 System Requirements